-The Applicant has gone to great lengths to ensure that a comprehensive planning assessment of the proposal was provided to An Board Pleanála in response to the Section 137 request for Further Information, issued to the Board on the 11 January 2024.
+The Applicant has gone to great length to ensure that a comprehensive planning assessment of the proposal was provided to An Board Pleanála in response to the Section 137 request for Further Information, issued to the Board on the 11 January 2024.
 This response demonstrated how the proposed development is compliant with the relevant statutory planning policy as set down in the Dublin City Development Plan 2022-2028 and thus with the proper planning and development of the area.

-Notwithstanding, in making this further response to the Board, we have sought to identify all of the grounds of objection, raised in the various submissions identified above.
-We then provide the Applicant's response to all issues raised having regard to the provisions of the relevant chapter(s) of the Development Plan.
+Notwithstanding, in making this further response to the Board, we have sought to identify all of the grounds of the objection, raised in the various Submissions identified above.
+We then provide the Applicant's response to all issues raised having regard to the provisions of the relevant Chapter(s) of the Development Plan.
 Having carefully reviewed the content of the 6no.
 Third Party Appeals, our summary of the submissions are as follows: -

-- Dublin City Council Submission Response policies / objectives of the Development Plan not addressed in First Party Section 137 Response. - Record of Protected Structures and Heritage policies / objectives
+- Submission made by the 1916 relatives Moore Street Initiative - Record of Protected Structures and Heritage policies/objectives - Dublin City Council Submission Response policies/objectives of the Development Plan not addressed in First Party Section 137 Response.